nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 ## FAQ

-**Q: What is the difference between the LoxBerry MQTT Gateway and Lox2MQTT?**
+**Q: What is the difference between the LoxBerry MQTT Widget and Lox2MQTT?**

-A: LoxBerry MQTT Gateway communicates to the Miniserver via HTTP Virtual Inputs or UDP messages, which require additional infrastructure in your Loxone Config program.
+A: The LoxBerry MQTT Widget communicates to the Miniserver via HTTP Virtual Inputs or UDP messages, which require additional infrastructure in your Loxone Config program.
 The Lox2MQTT plugin connects to the Miniserver websocket and has direct access to the Miniserver controls and states.
 Therefore there are no changes required in your Loxone Config program.

 **Q: I receive state information from my Miniserver over MQTT, but I do not recognize the format and identifiers**